 Hunting is in trouble.
 However, there’s a tool that might be able to fix it.

 By definition, the word conservation is the act of preserving or protecting something.
-Therefore, it can be implied wildlife conservation is a means of protecting a lifestyle that already faces a threat.
+Therefore, it can be inferred wildlife conservation is a means of protecting a lifestyle that already faces a threat.

 The culture surrounding hunting is a very unique one in that it’s always supported itself.
 Most of the knowledge a hunter reverts to comes from prior generations.
 Firearms, too, are often passed down in this fashion.
 The stories and experiences are all completely self-developed between a person, their friends, and nature.